Shourai/dotfiles/README.md

 4. `diff a b`

 ## Improvements
-I would like to have a script that differentiates between macos/arch/debian instead of using `if statements` in bash
+I would like to have a script that differentiates between macos/arch/debian instead of using `if statements` in bash.